 All areas of the programme are complementary, cross-referencing one another wherever possible.
+For example, Performance Studies in Year 3 involves students investigating on a diversity of research into the art of performance while developing coursework projects exploring their Principal Study interests in ways that will enhance their performing and composition work.
 The programme is also adaptive: as students progress, they select options enabling them to explore and develop their areas of specialism.
-This may happen through the selection of electives, or options in Artist Development modules, in Years 3 & 4 for example.